rotaryphone111/BdatEditor_Python/README.md

 CHANGELOG:

+11/20/2022: adding in files I forgot like a moron

 11/02/2022: Support has been added for Xenoblade X and Xenoblade Chronicles 1, along with some bugfixes.

 09/21/2021: I have cythonized the IO code to increase read and write speeds.